 How I Met The Bass Man And Discovered Major Craft Lure Fishing Rods

 I first met The Bass Man taxi driving, and I heard him talking to another driver about fishing.
-Anyway, cut a long story short I ended chatting to him about lures fishing for bass once I had mentioned about our local fishing mark.
+Anyway, to cut a long story short I ended chatting to him about lures fishing for bass once I had mentioned our local fishing mark.
 I didn’t realise how good an angler he was till I went fishing with him.
 He also worked in a tackle shop at the time that had all the major lures on sale.
 At that time, my mate Dave wanted to get into lure fishing.
 So we bought these Zaltz, and I have pretty much used Major Craft ever since.

 Savage Gear Bushwhacker lure rod

 Oh, I forgot to mention I had a Savage Gear Bushwhacker lure rod.
 I only bought the Bushwhacker because It was under £100.
-I liked this rod too, it was very well made but miles to short.
+I liked this rod too, it was very well made but miles too short.
 For me, I wouldn’t make that mistake again.
 Don’t get me wrong, a great little rod but to me would be great for a kayak fisherman out on the water.

 How much would you spend on a lure fishing rod

 This is a big one and a great question.
 I personally have never spent more than £220 on a fishing rod.
 But do understand the difference in price.
 For instance, the bassman has a custom made DFR rod that probably cost in excess of £400.
 But what is so amazing is the lightness of the rod, this is why you pay the money IMO.
-If your surface lure fishing you want an ultralight rod.
+If you’re surface lure fishing you want an ultralight rod.

 Is Surface Lure Fishing Harder With a Heavier Rod